Executive Director, Connecticut River Conservancy

 There are so many wells to dip into for information, so the fact that this is comprehensive and comprehensible to those who are not power users of data is really valuable.

-The Connecticut River Watershed Council is one of seven partners – including Highstead Foundation – that have received funding from a $10 million federal grant from the USDA Regional Conservation Partners Program (RCPP) to reduce agricultural runoff into the Sound.
+The Connecticut River Conservancy is one of seven partners – including Highstead Foundation – that have received funding from a $10 million federal grant from the USDA Regional Conservation Partners Program (RCPP) to reduce agricultural runoff into the Sound.
 Although a cleanup plan for Long Island Sound has been mapped out for at least 10 years, there is this pending question about upstream responsibility.
 With point-source dischargers, you can do limited technological or effluent reductions.
 But what about nonpoint sources?

 The partners in the Long Island Sound RCCP are working together to identify the best opportunities for sediment and nutrient reductions in the Connecticut River watershed – which drains into Long Island Sound.
 But we also want to overlay the Terrestrial Core-Connector Network to determine where those opportunities coincide with high quality habitat.
 The hope is that we can get multiple benefits – both habitat and restoration – from each project.